Pithikos/winlaunch/README.md

 | win_pos(wid, x, y)           | Moves the window with id `wid` to the given x and y coordinates.
 If no x and y are given. the current window position is returned.               |   |
 | win_desktop(wid, desktop)    | Sets the window with id `wid` to the given desktop.
 If desktop is not given the current desktop of the window is returned.                       |   |
 | win_screen(wid)              | Gives the current screen where the window with id `wid` is.                                                                                      |   |
-| scriptify.open_windows(filename) | Will generate a script file that can be run to restore the current state of all open windows.